TREEcg/LDES-Action/README.md

 ### `fragmentation_strategy` (optional)

 Fragmentation strategy that will be deployed.
 Default: `subject-pages`

 ### `fragmentation_page_size` (optional)

 Amount of RDF objects that will be on a single page.
 Default: `'50'`

+### `datasource_strategy` (optional)

+Datasource strategy to use.
+Default: `ldes-client` (only one implemented at this point)

 ## Outputs